paudel7/portfolio/README.md

 *This is movie data analysis of Hollywood movies.
 The dataset has been extremely large to upload.
 The dataset can be obtained from Kaggle.
-*Please CLICK to VIEW some output (As in html file "GitHub-hosted STATIC WEBSITE): https://paudel7.github.io/dataAnalysis/ *The dataset has at least 22 columns and 44000 row entries *Matplotlib, Numpy, Pandas and Seaborn,HTML library has been used for analysis and visualization *Sorting and aggregation techniques have been mainly used for analysis)
+*Please CLICK to VIEW some output (As in html file "GitHub-hosted STATIC WEBSITE): https://paudel7.github.io/dataAnalysis/ *The dataset has at least 22 columns and 44000 row entries *Matplotlib, Numpy, Pandas and Seaborn,HTML libraries have been used for analysis and visualization *Sorting and aggregation techniques have been mainly used for analysis)